EndPointCorp/end-point-blog/2023/02/how-to-create-a-hugo-website-without-a-theme.md

 First, [install Hugo](https://gohugo.io/installation/).

-> If you want to use SCSS, make sure to install the `extended` version of Hugo.
+If you want to use [SCSS](https://sass-lang.com/documentation/syntax), as I do in the example below, make sure to install the "extended" version of Hugo.

 Then, run the following command to create a Hugo site: